 “All the News That Fits Symmetrically”

-This is a follow-up to my Kickstarter projects from July to December 2013 and from July 2014 to May 2015.
-They went so well I decided to do it again.
-Like last time, the puzzles will come once every two or three weeks, so it will last about a year.
+This is a follow-up to my five previous Kickstarter projects from July to December 2013, from July 2014 to May 2015, from June 2015 to April 2016, from May 2016 to March 2017, and from April 2017 to February 2018.
+The puzzles will come once every two or three weeks, over the course of about a year.

 Try a Sample Puzzle